What is Configuration Drift?

 Real-time monitoring is the best way to track changes that can lead to configuration drift.
 As changes occur, inconsistencies and vulnerabilities can grow.
 The faster you can catch them, the faster you can respond.
 This type of tool tracks changes in real-time and alerts the appropriate team member when changes are made that impact compliance, security, or cost, so issues can be addressed immediately.

-In addition to addressing issues that arise as a result of configuration drift, management can impact other areas of the business as well.
 Effective drift management can ensure your infrastructure stays compliant, whether from a security or regulatory standpoint, and enables proper management of your cloud native resources, especially across a multi-cloud environment.
 Drift management also ensures that the resources in place are being used appropriately and efficiently, giving teams greater capacity to collaborate and coordinate, whether in person or remotely, resulting in a better experience for both internal clients and external customers.

 Whether leadership’s biggest concern is compliance and risk, or the effect on customer experience, having a solution in place to address configuration drift once it is detected will reduce its overall impact on your company.